Objective: play music in the house, from whatever devices, with ease and decent quality.

 - tira-4 H which seems dumb enough to emulate a keyboard, which is all we need.

-I guess that aliexpress would have more and cheaper, but went the flirc way, no regrets.
+I guessed that aliexpress would have more and cheaper, but went the flirc way, no regrets.

 I have an apple one, which should work OK as a BT keyboard.
 The kodi UI isn't keyboard only, but it could work if not a bit more cumbersome than a simple remote.